Breast Reduction (Reduction Mammoplasty) Surgery Information

 It is very important to notify your surgeon of all the prescription and over-the-counter medications that you take.
 Certain prescription and homoeopathic medications can increase the risk of complications occurring.
 Your surgeon will discuss your medications and recommend the best course of action to take.
 Certain homoeopathic medications can increase the risk of bleeding and bruising after surgery; it is usually recommended you stop taking them at least two weeks before your operation.
 These medications can include:

 - Multivitamin preparations

-- Medications containing: ginger, ginkgo, garlic and cod liver oil.
+- Medications containing ginger, ginkgo, garlic and cod liver oil.

-What can I expect after a breast reduction?
+Breast reduction aftercare: what to expect after a breast reduction?

 Your surgeon will give you advice for your breast reduction aftercare and recovery.
 They will discuss the following topics:

-After your breast reduction, you will most likely need to spend one or two nights in hospital.
-Before you leave however, a post-operative appointment will be arranged for you.
+After your breast reduction, you will most likely need to spend one or two nights in the hospital.
+Before you leave, however, a post-operative appointment will be arranged for you.
 This appointment will allow your surgeon to examine your breasts, remove any stitches that are not dissolvable and treat any complications.